Skip to content

 Steel PlatesThickness 5–200 mmFlooring, cladding, tanks

-Rods & BarsDiameter 6–40 mmReinforcement, anchors
+Rods and BarsDiameter 6–40 mmReinforcement, anchors

 Hollow Sections (RHS, SHS, CHS)20×20–500×500 mmFrames, façades, towers

-Steel Mesh & GridsWire 4–12 mmReinforcement, fencing
+Steel Mesh and GridsWire 4–12 mmReinforcement, fencing

 Mechanical Properties of Steel